mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOneAuto-v2.rst

 workspace in Q, :literal:`OutputWorkspaceBinned`, is not represented but it is handled analogously to :literal:`OutputWorkspace` and :literal:`OutputWorkspaceWavelength`):

-.. diagram:: ReflectometryReductionOneAuto-v2-Groups_noPA_wkflw.dot
+.. diagram:: ReflectometryReductionOneAuto-v2-Groups_wkflw.dot

 Polarization Analysis Off
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If :literal:`PolarizationAnalysis = None` the reduction stops here.
+If :literal:`PolarizationAnalysis = None` the reduction stops.
 Note that if
 transmission runs are given in the form of a workspace group, then the first
 element in the group will be used on every input workspace.
 If transmission runs
 are provided as matrix workspaces the specified runs will be used for all members